-Increasingly, ending the shutdown and resolving the issue of the debt ceiling have become intertwined as both Obama and his Republican adversaries in Congress figure out the endgame to their spending fight.
+Increasingly, ending the shutdown and resolving the issue of the debt ceiling have become wound together as both Obama and his Republican adversaries in Congress figure out the endgame to their spending fight.

 But 42 percent of Americans said in the Pew poll that Obama should agree to a deal to reopen the government that includes changes to his signature health care reform law – as Republicans have been demanding for weeks now.